Is your dog slowing down, putting on weight and sleeping more?

 Indeed, experts in the field believe the high blood pressure associated with Cushing’s disease is the biggest single cause of sudden, unexplained death in older animals.

 This video shows “Peggy dog,” a dog whose shaking is a result of Cushing’s disease:

-Cushing’s is caused by an increase of the secretion of hormones that stimulate the body to manufacture natural steroids.
+Cushing’s disease (hyperadrenocorticism) is caused by an increase of the secretion of natural steroids, or cortisol, that stimulate the body to manufacture natural steroids.

 Another form of Cushing’s is “iatrogenic” or “induced by medication.”
 This may happen if the patient is given high doses of oral steroids for a long time.
 The effect of the drug is the same, as if the body made the steroid, and in some cases clinical signs develop.

 Your vet will discuss the risks of steroid medication with you should your dog require high doses to treat another medical condition.